stanfordroboticsclub/pupperv3-independent-study/docs/course-material/lab-1.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 Examine where the code is checking if it's time to issue another control update.
 #.
-Change the update rate to 4Hz with Kp=1000 and Kd=100 to observer instability.
+Change the update rate to 4Hz with Kp=1000 and Kd=100 to observe instability.

 Step 8.
 Program periodic motion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^